 What if you need to reschedule the appointment?

-To allow us to serve the most customers possible, please cancel your appointment if you cannot make it at the appointed time.
+- To allow us to serve the most people possible, please cancel your appointment if you cannot make it at the appointed time.
 There is no penalty for rescheduling or canceling an appointment.

-What if I just have a routine inquiry?
+What if you just have a routine inquiry?

-For general information, save yourself a trip – call the NCSC at 1-800-375-5283 from the comfort of your home to see if we can answer your questions first!
+For general information, save yourself a trip – call the USCIS Contact Center at 800-375-5283 from the comfort of your home to see if we can answer your questions first!